-In 1989, LCRA operated 20 generating units with a total capacity of 2,274 MW.
+Installed Capacity In 1989, LCRA operated 20 generating units with a total capacity of 2,274 MW.
 Four gas plants make up 45 percent of the installed capacity, three coal units provide 44 percent, and 13 hydroelectric units total 11 percent.
 While hydroelectric generation is a very efficient means of producing electricity, there are competing uses for the available water and generation is largely dependent upon rainfall.

-The LCRA made firm, off-system sales from 1981 to 1985, but has not contracted for such sales recently and does not project any such sales.
-No firm purchases are Net projected. system capacity of 2,274 MW now is projected to increase by 620 MW during 1999 the to 2004 period.
-9.2 Figure shows net system capacity in relation to both the winter and summer peaks in demand.
+Net SystemThe LCRA made firm, off-system sales from 1981 to 1985,Capacitybut has not contracted for such sales recently and does not project any such sales.
+No firm purchases are projected.
+Net system capacity of 2,274 MW now is projected to increase by 620 MW during 1999 the to 2004 period.
+Figure 9.2 shows net system capacity in relation to both the winter and summer peaks in demand.